Steven Hart

 • What can be ignored

-My work on Gatwick Airport’s website began by recognising this not as a user insight, but as a structural fact.
+My work on Gatwick Airport’s website began by recognising this as an organising principle, then rebuilding the total experience around it.

 The solution looked like navigation design, but the problem under the surface was that the old website had no organising principle.